koustubh25/neural-networks/README.md

 ### Features

-This repo consists os Matlab Programs to predict the User Demand for specific types of Streams using Neural Networks
+This repo consists of Matlab Programs to predict the User Demand for specific types of Streams using Neural Networks